Multistage Stochastic Programming for Rare Event Risk Mitigation in Power Systems Management: Experimental setup and results

 The solution's \textit{robustness} is evaluated via demand satisfaction of the solutions across the ``rare'' realizations among the $100$ realizations generated using three different Bernoulli probabilities above, $q = 0\%, 5\%, 10\%$.
 The solution's \textit{cost} is evaluated by computing the empirical average cost across all solutions in each case.
 A realization is considered ``rare'' if $J_h = 1$ for at least one stage $h$, hence the case $q = 0\%$ works as a baseline having no ``rare'' realizations.

-In order to compute these metrics for each of the two evaluation contexts, we proceed as follows: \begin{enumerate} \item \textbf{Obtain the coal plant states for the realization:} For each realization of the wind power supply, $(Y_h)_{h = 0, \dots, 4}$, we obtain the coal plant state at each stage $h$ as the subset of the solution $\mathbf{x}$ indexed by the node in the evaluated scenario tree that is closest to the realized $Y_h$ process.
-The closest node IDs, $n_h\,(h = 0, \dots, 4)$, are found separately for each stage, as those minimizing the distance to the realized $Y_h$ value among the \textit{descendants} of the closest node at the previous stage\footnote{Formally, given $n_0$ the root node ID, we recursively define $n_h := \min_{n \in \mathcal{D}(n_{h-1})} |Y_h - W_h(n)|$ for $h = 1, \dots, 4$, where $W_h(n)$ is the wind power supply at stage $h$ in node $n$ of the scenario tree and $\mathcal{D}(n_{h-1})$ is the set of descendants of node $n_{h-1}$.}.
+In order to compute these metrics for each of the two evaluation contexts, we proceed as follows: \begin{enumerate} \item \textbf{Obtain the coal plant states for the realization:} For each realization of the wind power supply, $(Y_h)_{h = 0, \dots, 4}$ (red curves in Figure~\ref{fig:realizations}), we obtain the coal plant state at each stage $h$ as the subset of the solution $\mathbf{x}$ indexed by the node in the evaluated scenario tree that is closest to the realized $Y_h$ process in terms of its wind power value, $W_h$ (blue points in Figure~\ref{fig:realizations}).
+The closest node IDs, $n_h\,(h = 0, \dots, 4)$, are found separately for each stage as those minimizing the distance from $W_h$ to the realized $Y_h$ value among the \textit{descendants} of the closest node at the previous stage\footnote{Formally, given $n_0$ the root node ID, we recursively define $n_h := \min_{n \in \mathcal{D}(n_{h-1})} |Y_h - W_h(n)|$ for $h = 1, \dots, 4$, where $W_h(n)$ is the wind power supply at stage $h$ in node $n$ of the scenario tree and $\mathcal{D}(n_{h-1})$ is the set of descendants of node $n_{h-1}$.}.

-\item \textbf{Compute power and cost of coal plant:} Given the sequence of closest node IDs, $(n_h)_{h = 0, \dots, 4}$, we compute the power provided by the coal plant at each stage $h$ using the realized wind power $Y_h$, as $p_h := \min\{p_{\max}, [D_h - Y_h]_+ x^3(n_h)\}$, where $x^3(n_h)$ is the value of the binary decision variable $x^3$ at node $n_h$ defining whether the coal plant is operating at stage $h$ (in which case $x^3(n_h) = 1$).
-The cost associated to the coal plant operation is computed using \eqref{equ:cost}. \end{enumerate}
+\item \textbf{Compute power and cost of coal plant:} Given the sequence of closest node IDs, $(n_h)_{h = 0, \dots, 4}$, we compute the power provided by the coal plant at each stage $h$ as a function of its state at node $n_h$, $\mathbf{x}(n_h)$, and the \textit{realized} wind power $Y_h$.
+This power is nonzero only when the plant is operating (i.e. when $x^3(n_h) = 1$), in which case it is equal to $p_h := \min\{p_{\max}, [D_h - Y_h]_+ \}$. \end{enumerate}